ramdevmurali/BBC/README.md

     ```

 5.  **Re-generate the High-Performance Model (Optional, but Recommended):**
-    The fine-tuned model itself is too large for Git and is therefore excluded (see `.gitignore` justification below).
+    The fine-tuned model itself is too large for Git and is therefore excluded (as explicitly managed by `.gitignore`).
 To obtain it:
     -   Open the Colab notebook: `notebooks/Fine_Tuning_and_Evaluation.ipynb`
     -   Run all cells in the notebook.
 This process will:
         -   Prompt you to upload the `bbc.zip` data (same as step 2).